 Reduce the heat to medium-low and cook until the rice absorbs all water and is soft, about 30 minutes.
 Stir it occasionally while it's cooking.
 Remove rice from the heat and stir in the chopped almonds.
 Let the rice cool completely.

 2. Make the whipped cream

 In a large bowl, combine the coconut cream and powdered sugar.
-Using an electric mixer, beat the cream on a medium speed until stiff peaks form.
+Using an electric mixer, beat the cream on medium speed until stiff peaks form.
 Fold the whipped cream into the cooled rice and almond mixture.

 3. Make the cherry sauce